saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/vdc-capabilities.md

 ---
 id: vdc-capabilities
-title: VDC Capabilities and Example Scripts
+title: VDC Capabilities and Example Scripts for Appium
-sidebar_label: Capabilities and Scripts
+sidebar_label: VDC Capabilities and Scripts
 ---

 See [Appium Capabilities and Example Scripts for Emulators and Simulators](https://wiki.saucelabs.com/display/DOCS/Appium+Capabilities+and+Example+Scripts+for+Emulators+and+Simulators).